felipendc/vicyos-third-party-gnome-extensions/README.md

 vicyos-third-party-gnome-extensions:

- Each gnome extension from "vicyos-third-party-gnome-extensions-git-*.zst" has its own maintainers and here are their maintainters and source code:
+ Each gnome extension from "vicyos-third-party-gnome-extensions-git-*.zst" has its own maintainers.
+Here are the maintainters and source code:

 ***Maintainer:*** kgshank (Gnome Shell Extension - Sound Input & Output Device Chooser) <br />